 A wide range of choral and instrumental ensembles provides students with opportunities to participate in active music making.
-These include concert choir, madrigal choir (El Coro de la Tierra Alta), jazz choir, HU Singers, music theater, wind ensemble, guitar ensemble, jazz ensemble, and mariachi (Vaqueros de la Sierra).
+These include the Concert Choir, Madrigal Choir (El Coro de la Tierra Alta), Jazz Choir, HU Singers, Musical Theater, wind ensemble, guitar ensemble, Jazz Ensemble, and Mariachi (Vaqueros de la Sierra).
 Other choral and instrumental ensembles are offered according to student interests.
-Scholarship opportunities include activity awards, the Muller Family Scholarship, the Lorraine Schula Scholarship, the Thomas Mishler Scholarship, and the Lorenzo Miguel Gallegos Scholarship.
+Scholarship opportunities include activity awards, the Muller Family Scholarship, the Lorraine Schula Scholarship, the Tomas Mishler Scholarship, and the Lorenzo Miguel Gallegos Scholarship.

 This department is under the College of Arts and Sciences